Albert Geyser

 Albertus (Albert) Stephanus Geyser (10 February 1918 – 13 June 1985) was a South African cleric, scholar and anti-apartheid theologian.
 Geyser became an outcast in the white Afrikaner community because of his theological opposition to apartheid and to the Broederbond, the secret male Calvinist organisation that covertly steered South African politics during the apartheid era.
-He obtained master's and doctoral degrees cum laude, specializing in Greek and Latin.
+He obtained three master’s degrees, in Greek, Latin and French, as well as a doctoral degree ‘’cum laude’’, and later completed further study in Aramaic and Syriac.
+A specialist in the New Testament and biblical languages, his linguistic training underpinned his scholarly work in New Testament studies.
 At the age of 27 he was appointed lecturer, and a year later, professor in the Theological Faculty of the Nederduitsch Hervormde Kerk at the University of Pretoria.
+He subsequently became professor and head of New Testament Studies and developed an international reputation as a New Testament scholar.
 Geyser contributed to the first annotated edition (1953–1958) of the Bible in Afrikaans, founded the Christian Institute, and was the first South African to be elected as a member of Studiorum Novi Testamenti Societas.

 Family background and early life

 Albert Geyser was born to Maria Johanna Albertina ("Nina") Lamprecht and Petrus Geyser on 10 February 1918 on a farm near Naboomspruit, Transvaal province (now the town of Mookgophong in the Limpopo Province).
 Petrus and Maria had three children, including Albert's brother, Hendrik Johannes Geyser.
 The Geyser progenitor had immigrated to South Africa in 1725, and Albert's great-grandfather and grandfather had been among the founding members of the Nederduitsch Hervormde Kerk (NHK).